Kazzaz Rural District

 Kazzaz Rural District (دهستان کزاز) is in the Central District of Shazand County, (Note: Formerly Sarband County) Markazi province, Iran.
 Its capital is the village of Qadamgah.

 History

-Kazzaz Rural District was created in the Central District after the 2006 National Census.
+In 2010 Kazzaz Rural District was created in the Central District.

 Demographics

 Population

-At the time of the 2011 census, the rural district's population was 13,161 in 3,979 households.
+At the time of the 2011 National Census, the rural district's population was 13,161 in 3,979 households.
 The 2016 census measured the population of the rural district as 12,014 in 3,912 households.
 The most populous of its 17 villages was Qadamgah, with 1,963 people.